PatrickJS/PatrickJS-starter/README.md

  │   │       └──directives.ts              * where we gather our directives from our directives
  │   │
- │   └──common/                            * where common files used throughout our app │       ├──shadowDomInjectables.ts        * injectables to change the use of ShadowDom for each Component │       ├──changeDetectionInjectables.ts  * injectables to change Angular's Change Detection │       ├──formInjectables.ts             * services exported by angular/forms which is the FormBuilder │       ├──formDirectives.ts              * turn on Just-In-Time Change Detection │       └──BrowserDomAdapter.ts           * ignore this. we need to set the DomAdapter to the browser │
+ │   └──common/                            * where common files used throughout our app │       ├──shadowDomInjectables.ts        * injectables to change the use of ShadowDom Strategy for each Component │       ├──changeDetectionInjectables.ts  * injectables to change Angular's Change Detection Strategy │       ├──locationInjectables.ts         * injectables to change the Router location Strategy │       ├──formDirectives.ts              * turn on Just-In-Time Change Detection │       └──BrowserDomAdapter.ts           * ignore this. we need to set the DomAdapter to the browser │